labex-labs/open-source-labs/python/practical-python/lab-02-06-list-comprehension-list-comprehensions/step10.md

 >>>
 ```

-If you’re feeling comfortable with what just happened, read the rest
-of the file:
+If you're feeling comfortable with what just happened, read the rest of the file:

 ```python
 >>> portfolio = [ { colname: row[index] for colname, index in zip(select, indices) } for row in rows ]